joyboseroy/indus_decipher/README.md

   `external_control_entropy()`, replacing or supplementing the synthetic random/rigid controls, for a result directly comparable to Rao et al.'s original entropy figures.
-- **Implement Witten-Bell smoothing** in `analysis/ngram.py` alongside the current add-alpha smoothing, so the top-90%-mass restoration metric can be compared to Yadav et al.'s published ~75% figure on genuinely equal terms, rather than with the "large candidate-set size" caveat this toolkit currently has to attach to that number.
+- **Implement Witten-Bell or Kneser-Ney smoothing** in `analysis/ngram.py` alongside the current add-alpha smoothing.
+Now has two independent reasons, not one: it would let the top-90%-mass restoration metric be compared to Yadav et al.'s published ~75% figure on genuinely equal terms, AND it is very likely a precondition for "The dependency-order curve" above to say anything meaningful about order-3+ structure, since that experiment's current add-alpha smoothing was shown to break down from sparsity for every corpus tested, real and null alike, starting at order 3.
+This is now the more time-sensitive of the two reasons.
 - **Keep a lightweight experiment log** (corpus, N, direction, features, seed, result, timestamp) for every run that produces a number quoted anywhere outside this repo, so any reported figure can be traced back